Are analysts optimistic about Mizuho Financial Group Inc.'s (NYSE:MFG) stock? - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 1 analysts.
+Current recommendations for the stock of the company come from 1 analysts.
 The consensus estimate for the next quarter is $0.03, with high estimates of $0.03 and low estimates of $0.03.

 Analysts are recommending an EPS of between $1.52 and $0.31 for the fiscal current year, implying an average EPS of $0.92.
 EPS for the following year is $1.02, with 2 analysts recommending between $1.71 and $0.32.